 IRL Pokédex

-A real-life Pokédex that classifies all 151 Gen 1 Pokémon using a fine-tuned CNN and reads their Pokédex entries aloud with a custom text-to-speech voice.
+A real-life Pokédex that classifies all 151 Gen 1 Pokémon using fine-tuned CNN and TTS models.

 Overview